tharwin-carr/todotmf/README.md

   <li>Added a feature that shows the number of todos in each category</li>
   <li>Added a feature that allows the user to mark a todo as 'urgent'.
-    If the task is marked as urgent it will appear in the urgent tab and also have a red urgent tag next to it.<li>
+    If the task is marked as urgent it will appear in the urgent tab and also have a red urgent tag next to it.</li>
  </ul>

 ## Available Scripts